jbehrens33/Misc_Knowledge_Base/03_Learning-R/README.md

     * (A) Ask AI why you got an error message and how to resolve it (could even include the code).
 AI might identify a simple fix, and then you can put that fix to the test.
     * (B) Ask AI if functions or packages exist to do a certain analysis or visualization.
 Then you can verify that those functions do exist and work the way you expected.
     * (C) Ask AI what is needed to run a function or what the inputs actually mean (or need to look like).
-This is also a great point to ask for a source, as every function and package has documentation.
+At this point I like asking for a link to a source, as every function and package has documentation.
   * (2) I always ask for specific sources (copilot is good for this).
 AI can be a great tool to search, as you might not know what terms to use, but the source material is likely to be far more informative and have words of caution.
   * (3) Just because code runs without errors doesn't mean it actually does what you want.
 Always double check that the code did what you wanted.
 It likely will be iterative.
+  * This is a great overview of how to use AI for code debugging: https://codeillusion.io/using-ai-to-debug-code